 Day 4: We’ll have this morning to either return to the Ecclesdown Road or look for birds the grounds of our hotel, depending on our success with the quail-dove and blackbird.
 We’ll also need to make sure that we’ve seen the smaller, darker, and proportionately longer-tailed ‘Black-billed’ Streamertail, which occurs only at this end of the island; it’s quite possible that we’ll even find it on the grounds of our hotel, a guarantee if they are maintaining feeders.
 Though both forms are currently considered to be members of a single species, it’s virtually certain that the Red-billed form found throughout the rest of the island is a distinct species from this one.
 After lunch we’ll make the drive into the Port Royal Mountains to our hotel, perched on a mountain slope overlooking coffee fields at the junction with the Blue Mountains.
 Night in Silver Hill Gap.

-Day 5: We’ll spend the morning high in the Port Royal Mountains, where as much as 100 inches of rain a year supports luxurious and fascinating vegetation — highland trees such as the Blue Mahoe and a heavy growth of mosses, lichens, and bromeliads.
-The often elusive Crested Quail-Dove and Jamaican Blackbird are also possible here, and this will likely be our only chance for the lovely Rufous-throated Solitaire, an endemic subspecies that should probably be considered specifically distinct from the Hispaniolan form.
+Day 5: We’ll spend the morning high in the Port Royal Mountains, where as much as 100 inches of rain a year supports luxurious and fascinating vegetation — highland trees such as the Blue Mahoe and a heavy growth of mosses, lichens, tree fenrs and bromeliads.
+The often elusive Crested Quail-Dove and Jamaican Blackbird are also possible here, and this will likely be our only chance for the lovely Rufous-throated Solitaire, an endemic subspecies that should probably be considered specifically distinct from the Hispaniolan and Lesser Antillean forms.
 We may also see Greater Antillean Elaenia, and Arrowhead Warbler seems to be most common in these mountains.
 Orangequits can be quite abundant in this area, and Chestnut-bellied Cuckoo, the ‘old man bird,’ is often on our hotel grounds.

 We’ll depart just before lunch for the radically different habitats of Portland Ridge.
 Here the arid acacia scrub resembles eastern Africa more than it does other parts of the island; it is home to the endemic subspecies of Bahama Mockingbird, Vervain Hummingbird, and Stolid Flycatcher.
 Searching for waterbirds in the mangrove lagoons and for northern migrants in the surrounding scrub will add to the day’s interest.
 We’ll work our way to our home for the next two nights, Marshall’s Pen on the outskirts of Mandeville.